Lawn Care in Bergen County, NJ for all Four Seasons

 In April or early May, when the ground has warmed up, do a soil test to determine soil pH balance.
 The type of soil you have, acid or alkaline, has a big impact on your grass and plant growth and maintenance requirements.
 Sandy soils drain quickly and don’t hold moisture or nutrients well.
 Clay soils hold a lot of nutrients, but don’t let air or water penetrate well.
 If you want to do the test yourself, you can purchase a soil test kit at a local garden or home improvement store.
 For more accurate test results, have your lawn care professional do the test for you.

-The summer season means hot sun, dry heat and less rainfall, so summer seasonal lawn care is very important for a healthy lawn.
+The summer season means hot sun, dry heat, and less rainfall, so summer seasonal lawn care is very important for a healthy lawn.
 Flanked by the Atlantic Ocean, Bergen County has warm, humid summers with average temperatures between 75 degrees and 85 degrees Fahrenheit.
-During summer months, new growth is still abundant, but sun, heat and lack of rainfall can deprive your lawn and plants of essential moisture and nutrients they need to thrive.
+During summer months, new growth is still abundant, but sun, heat, and lack of rainfall can deprive your lawn and plants of essential moisture and nutrients they need to thrive.

 Regular Lawn Mowing

-Regular watering in hot weather is essential to keep soil and grass roots from drying out.
+Regular watering in hot weather is essential to keep soil and grassroots from drying out.
 It’s best to water infrequently, to a depth of about six inches, rather than watering every day.
 Shallow, quick watering isn’t adequate for summer sun and heat.
 Deep watering promotes stronger, deeper root systems that can reach farther underground for necessary water and nutrients when temperatures climb.
 Avoid over-watering!
 It contributes to fungal growth and lawn diseases.
 During summer months, water early in the morning, between 6 am and 10 am, or late in the afternoon between 4 pm and 7 pm for best seasonal lawn care.
 As a general rule, your lawn needs about one inch of water every week from sprinklers or rainfall.

-In June, keep a lookout for sod webworms, the larvae of lawn moths.
+Lawn care in June involves keeping a lookout for sod webworms, the larvae of lawn moths.
 They live in the root level of your lawn and munch on grass blades.
 They can kill an entire lawn in a matter of days.
 Look for brown patches in the grass or little moths flying above your grass at dusk.

-Fall: (September – November)
+Fall Lawn Care in NJ: (September – November)

 During the fall season, it’s important to prepare your lawn for winter seasonal lawn care.
-As cooler temperatures begin to arrive, grass and plant growth will begin to to decline more and more until they go dormant in the winter.
+As cooler temperatures begin to arrive, grass and plant growth will begin to decline more and more until they go dormant in the winter.
 However, they are still growing, just at a slower rate, so they still need regular care and maintenance.
 Continue with weekly lawn mowing and regular watering two or three times each week.

 Fall Yard Cleanup